Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 | `media.ovp` | No | For more information, see [Online Video Provider](./#online-video-provider). |
 | `media.playerName` | No | For more information, see [Player Name](./#player-name). |
 | `media.appVersion` | No | For more information, see [Application Version](./#application-version). |

-### Player State Tracking

-We have added support for tracking player states like fullscreen, closeCaption, mute and any custom states you would like to track.
-This feature will be available to use from Media Extension v2.0.0 onwards.
-Currently you can track upto 10 states per media session.
-Check API reference for implementation details.